d-patravali/cse15l-lab-reports/lab4.md

 ![Image](CopyKeyPressLab4.png)

-     git clone <ctrl v>
+     git clone <CTRL-V>
      <return>
-The `<ctrl v>` keypress pasted the HTTPS link into my terminal.
+The `<CTRL-V>` keypress pasted the HTTPS link into my terminal.
 The link was: `https://github.com/d-patravali/lab7.git`.

 ## Step 6: Run the tests, demonstrating that they fail
 Do not know how to do this step: when I write `javac ListExamples.java` the code compiles and file seems to work, how do I show that it doesn't?
 It says I can't run it with the `java ListExamples` command because there is no main method, which doesn't change once I make the correction in step 7.